 (I) This course introduces students to the collection, compilation, synthesis and interpretation of data for quantification of the components of the hydrologic cycle, including precipitation, evaporation, infiltration, and runoff.
 Students will use hydrologic variables and parameters to evaluate watershed processes and behavior.
 Students will also survey and apply measurement techniques necessary for watershed studies.
 Advanced topics include development, construction, and application of analytical models for selected problems in hydrology and water resources.
-Prerequisites: CEEN481.
-2 hour lecture; 3 hour lab; 3 semester hours.
+Prerequisite: CEEN381.
+2 hours lecture; 3 hours lab; 3 semester hours.